teddycorp/repo-creatooor/docs/SETUP.md

 #### Variables

-- `GH_OWNER:` The organization repos should be created under, a.k.a the slug for your organization.
+- `GH_OWNER`:The organization repos should be created under, a.k.a the slug for your organization.
-- `GH_APP_ID:`  The ID for the GitHub App you just created.
+- `GH_APP_ID`: The ID for the GitHub App you just created.
 You can find it its 'about' section.
+- `LINEAR_ORG`: The name of your linear organization, as shown in the url for e.g. an issue `https://linear.app/${linearOrg}/issue/FOO-420`

 #### Secrets